jsfowles/d3Library/README.md

 ```
 >Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

-Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
-You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.
+Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon. , and look at this [page to see it in action](https://prettier.github.io/prettier/).

-### WebStorm

-You would need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) Chrome extension installed.

-In the WebStorm menu `Run` select `Edit Configurations...`.
-Then click `+` and select `JavaScript Debug`.
-Paste `http://localhost:3000` into the URL field and save the configuration.

->Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

-Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.

-The same way you can debug your application in IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine.

-## Formatting Code Automatically

-Prettier is an opinionated code formatter with support for JavaScript, CSS and JSON.
-With Prettier you can format the code you write automatically to ensure a code style within your project.
-See the [Prettier's GitHub page](https://github.com/prettier/prettier) for more information, and look at this [page to see it in action](https://prettier.github.io/prettier/).

 To format our code whenever we make a commit in git, we need to install the following dependencies: